Chancellor of Poland

-Chancellors' powers rose together with the increasing importance of written documents.
+The Chancellors' powers rose together with the increasing importance of written documents.
 In the 14th century the office of Chancellor of Kraków (Kanclerz krakowski) evolved into the Chancellor of the Crown (Kanclerz koronny) and from that period the chancellor powers were greatly increased, as they became responsible for the foreign policy of the entire Kingdom (later, the Commonwealth).
 The Chancellor was also supposed to ensure the legality of monarch's actions, especially whether or not they could be considered illegal in the context of pacta conventa (an early set of documents containing important laws, in some aspects resembling today's constitutions).
 Finally, the Chancellor was also responsible for his office, the chancellery (kancelaria).
 A 16th-century Polish lawyer, Jakub Przybylski, described the Chancellor as the king's hand, eye and ear, translator of his thoughts and will.

-From 15th century onward there were two separate Chancellor offices, neither of them subordinate to the other: Great Chancellor (Kanclerz wielki) and Vice-Chancellor (Podkanclerzy).
-In the Polish-Lithuanian Commonwealth, there were four Chancellors: Great Chancellor of the Crown (Kanclerz wielki koronny), Great Chancellor of Lithuania (Kanclerz wielki litewski), Vice-Chancellor of the Crown (Podkanclerzy koronny), and Vice-Chancellor of Lithuania (Podkanclerzy litewski).
+From 15th century onward there were two separate Chancellor offices, neither of them subordinate to the other: Grand Chancellor (Kanclerz wielki) and Vice-Chancellor (Podkanclerzy).
+In the Polish-Lithuanian Commonwealth, there were four Chancellors: Grand Chancellor of the Crown (Kanclerz wielki koronny), Grand Chancellor of Lithuania (Kanclerz wielki litewski), Vice-Chancellor of the Crown (Podkanclerzy koronny), and Vice-Chancellor of Lithuania (Podkanclerzy litewski).